A multi-modal approach for identifying schizophrenia using cross-modal attention: Discussion

 Another significant contribution of the current work comes with the incorporation of a text modality to the mix of audio and video modalities, which to the best of our knowledge has not been experimented at all together in schizophrenia research.
 The text model produced the lowest performance out of the three individual modalities.
 This may be because the data was collected in an interview setting and then diarized to get the subject's speech to produce text data that had numerous short utterances.
 Previous text-based studies \cite{bedi2015automated} have shown, that semantic coherence is one of the key properties of text in differentiating schizophrenia subjects from healthy subjects.
 But in our case, the subjects' responses are frequently short, which may have made semantic coherence, or the lack of it, more difficult for the model to detect.
 This may be why the text model produced the lowest performance out of the three individual modalities.
 Still, the significant contribution of the current work comes with the incorporation of a text modality to the mix of audio and video modalities, which to the best of our knowledge has not been experimented with altogether in schizophrenia research.

 Our key results in Table \ref{tab:comp_multimodalities} show that the tri-modal model with the combination of both self and cross-modal attention mechanisms between all the modalities has outperformed all the other models.
 These results indicate that the multi-modal systems can compensate for the uni-modal systems' errors and that multi-modal systems with self and cross-modal attention mechanisms can sufficiently mitigate the misclassifications done by the multi-modal models.
+The results exhibited in Table \ref{tab:ablation} show that the simple fusion of the three modalities is not sufficient and the use of both attention mechanisms is vital for improved performance.